Web Platform Design Principles

 Look for ways to avoid enumerating devices.
 If you can’t avoid it, expose the least information possible.

-If an API exposes the the existence, capabilities, or identifiers of more than one device, all of the risks in § 9.1 Don’t expose unnecessary information about devices are multiplied by the number of devices.
+If an API exposes the existence, capabilities, or identifiers of more than one device, all of the risks in § 9.1 Don’t expose unnecessary information about capabilities are multiplied by the number of devices.
 For the same reasons, consider whether your user needs could be satisfied by a less powerful API.
 [LEAST-POWER]

 If the purpose of the API is to enable the user to select a device from the set of available devices of a particular kind, you may not need to expose a list to script at all.
 An API which invokes a User-Agent-provided device picker could suffice.
 Such an API: